Working with Embellished Fabrics, Part I

 I’ve had a piece of beautifully embellished silk chiffon for a while.
 A recent studio reorganization turned it up, and I think it’s time to work with it.
 It’s heavily decorated with glass seed and bugle beads, metallic thread embroidery, and sequins.
 The ornamentation is so thick that you have to search to see any of the chiffon underlay.
 This fantastic material inspires a tutorial about working with heavily embellished fabric.
 I’ll take you through the process as I create a garment.

 This project is broken down into two sections.
 Part 2 will be covered in another post.
-Here, in Part 1, I’ll explain how to:
+In this first part, I’ll explain how to:

 • Check the fabric to make sure the embellishments are securely sewn on